-Last Updated: February 2026
+Last Updated: March 2026

 Dreaming of retiring to the Mediterranean?
 You’re not alone — but the Schengen Area’s 90-day limit means you can’t just move to Spain or Italy on a tourist entry.
 The good news: several European countries offer long-stay visas designed for retirees with passive income or savings.
 Here’s how to make it happen.

-Why 90 Days Isn’t Enough for Retirees
+Use the Europe Travel Planner →Why 90 Days Isn’t Enough for Retirees

 Many retirees discover the 90-day problem the hard way.
 You buy a property in the Algarve, plan to spend six months a year in the sun, and then learn you’re limited to three months.
 The Entry/Exit System (EES) now tracks your days digitally — there’s no fudging it anymore.

 The 90/180-day rule applies equally whether you own property, have a local bank account, or have been visiting for decades.
 Without a long-stay visa or residence permit, you’re a tourist — and tourists have to leave after 90 days.
+The solution: apply for a long-stay visa before you go.

 Portugal: D7 Visa (Passive Income Visa)

-Income requirement: You need to demonstrate a minimum monthly income of roughly €870 (100% of the Portuguese minimum wage).
-For couples, add 50% for a spouse and 30% per dependent child.
-These thresholds are low compared to other European countries.
+Income requirement: Approximately €870/month (100% of the Portuguese minimum wage).
+Add 50% for a spouse and 30% per dependent child — one of the lowest thresholds in Europe.

 Spain: Non-Lucrative Visa